 3. The Experience Is Surprisingly Comfortable

 Many people assume that they will not truly be able to enjoy paragliding over Cape Town because they will be distracted by an uncomfortable safety harness and restrictive seat.
-In reality, modern paragliding harnesses are as cosy as sitting in a lounge chair, some even have built-in lumbar support.
+In reality, modern paragliding harnesses are as cosy as sitting in a lounge chair; some even have built-in lumbar support.

 4. Paraglider Pilots Have a Great Amount of Control

 Steering a paraglider may not be as simple and easy as driving a car, but the pilot does still have a surprising amount of control.
-At the pilots, fingertips are apparatuses that control the sides and trailing edge of the glider.
+At the pilot, fingertips are apparatuses that control the sides and trailing edge of the glider.
 Using these controls, the pilot can subtly control the speed and direction of the structure.
-The only element left to chance is how high the paraglide journey will go.
+The only element left to chance is how high the paraglider’s journey will go.
 This depends largely on the pilot’s ability to find columns of rising air or thermals, as well as a bit of luck.

 Pilots who are able to find pockets of thermal air can keep paragliding for extremely long distances.
 When paragliding in Cape Town, you might enjoy trips that last approximately 10 to 30 minutes at the most, but experienced pilots have been able to paraglide for hundreds of kilometres, enjoying some of the greatest views in the world.